-- In 2013, the average scale score of students in South Dakota attending public schools in city locations was not significantly different from the scores of students in suburban, town, and rural schools. - In 2013, students attending public schools in city locations in South Dakota had an average scale score that was higher than the average scale score of students in city locations in the nation. - In 2013, students attending public schools in suburban and town locations in South Dakota had average scale scores that were not significantly different from the average scale scores of students in suburban and town locations in the nation. - In 2013, students attending public schools in rural locations in South Dakota had an average scale score that was lower than the average scale score of students in rural locations in the nation. - In 2013, students attending public schools in city, suburban, town, and rural locations in South Dakota had average scale scores that were not significantly different from the average scale scores of students in city, suburban, town, and rural locations in 2007, 2009, and 2011 in South Dakota.
+- In 2015, the average scale score of students in South Dakota attending public schools in city locations was not significantly different from the scores of students in town and rural schools. - In 2015, students attending public schools in city and town locations in South Dakota had average scale scores that were higher than the average scale scores of students in city and town locations in the nation. - In 2015, students attending public schools in rural locations in South Dakota had an average scale score that was lower than the average scale score of students in rural locations in the nation. - In 2015, students attending public schools in city and town locations in South Dakota had average scale scores that were not significantly different from the average scale scores of students in city and town locations in 2007, 2009, 2011, and 2013 in South Dakota. - In 2015, students attending public schools in rural locations in South Dakota had an average scale score that was lower than the average scale score of students in rural locations in 2009 in South Dakota, but not significantly different from the average scale score of students in rural locations in 2007, 2011, and 2013 in South Dakota.